-Self-talk is your inner voice, the voice in your mind which says things that you don’t necessarily say out loud.
+Self-talk is your inner voice, the voice in your mind that says things that you don’t necessarily say aloud.
 Often self-talk happens without you even realising it and can be a subtle running commentary in your mind’s background.
 But what you say in your mind can determine a lot of how you feel about who you are.

 The difference between positive and negative self-talk?

-Negative self-talk is thoughts that make you feel unhappy and dissatisfied about yourself and things that are going on.
-It can put a downer on anything, whether it is good or bad.
+Negative self-talk is thoughts that make you feel unhappy and dissatisfied about yourself and things going on.
+It can put a downer on anything, good or bad.

 Why does self-talk work?

 Self-talk affects the subconscious mind.
 It is the type of talk that constantly chatters in the back of our minds without specific, conscious thought.
 Things we think but don’t say.
 Things we tell ourselves about ourselves or our job or our life but don’t rationalise or justify before we say them.